 - Reinforcement of knowledge through repetition (maintenance rehearsal)

-By contrast, deep processing refers to a semantic type of processing and meaning-making.
+By contrast, deep processing, or semantic processing, refers to a semantic type of processing and meaning-making.
 Deep processing allows for a certain level of interactivity, and therefore analysis, with the content.
 Learners can actively engage with the material and attach it to past experiences and prior knowledge through a system of self-referencing.
 Importantly, learning is inherently asynchronous (i.e., done at the learner’s pace and not under pressure).
 Deep learning is also authentic and can be easily applied in context.
 In a nutshell, deep learning, as understood in the levels of processing model, prioritizes depth over breadth.
 Some instructional designers may find it useful to refer to tools such as Bloom’s Taxonomy, which is a hierarchy of levels of cognitive effort from remembering to creating.
-Ensuring that there is a healthy proportion of deep learning tasks and question types will assist learners in transitioning from shallow to deep processing.
+Ensuring that there is a healthy proportion of perceptual learning tasks and question types will assist learners in transitioning from shallow to deep processing.

 Deep learning may involve: